hypervel/hypervel.org/docs/docs/validation.md

 ### Specifying Custom Messages in Language Files

-Laravel Hyperf's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.
+Hypervel's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.

 Within the `lang/en/validation.php` file, you will find a translation entry for each validation rule.
 You are free to change or modify these messages based on the needs of your application.

 In addition, you may copy this file to another language directory to translate the messages for your application's language.
-To learn more about Laravel Hyperf localization, check out the complete [localization documentation](/docs/localization).
+To learn more about Hypervel localization, check out the complete [localization documentation](/docs/localization).

 #### Custom Messages for Specific Attributes